microsoft/WhatTheHack/030-ConversationalAI/Student/Challenge1-QnA.md

 2. Look at how the format from the word doc was automatically uploaded -- fine tune as necessary
 3. Ensure that you are using the multi-turn conversation feature so that when you ask - for example - " What Is Microsoft's ESG rating?" you have the option of clicking "Climate Change", "Human Capital", "Corporate Governance", and "Product Liability".
-4. Under "Carbon Emissions" and "Financing Environment" add a followup to return to the previous conversation flow - it should be titled "Return to previous".
+4. Under "Carbon Emissions" and "Financing Environment" add a follow-up to return to the previous conversation flow - it should be titled "Return to previous".
 5. Test your bot locally using the Bot Framework Emulator.
 You should be able to flow through the conversations easily.